clairebattaglia/website/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "what I'm currently working on" # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 1 # pulling from main sections in config.toml
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |